barrymun/diff-viewer/README.md

 ### Product

-- [ ] Make the size of the sidebar adjustable (by dragging it?)
+- [ ] ~~Make the size of the sidebar adjustable (by dragging it?)~~
+- [x] Add support for mobile by making the sidebar take up the full width of the screen and reducing the font size
 - [ ] Make the file names sticky as the user scrolls down when examining the diffs
 - [ ] Update the `FileChangeType` status next to the file names to have their own colours
-- [ ] Make some optimisations for mobile viewers